 Are you concerned about your child's development or behavior?
-The guide can help you find public, private and nonprofit resources to help your child.
+The Empower the Parent guide can help you find public, private and nonprofit resources to help your child.

 Discuss your concerns with your child's PCP.
 Your child's PCP will perform an initial evaluation to determine if your child is meeting age appropriate milestones.
 (Seriously?
 Even behavior concerns?)